 - E. If a second "positive" result is obtained from the "follow up" test, or any later test of that participant, (B) and (C) (Test Results) will be followed.
 In addition, the School City of Hobart reserves the right to continue testing at any time during the remaining school year any participating student who tested "positive" and did not make satisfactory explanation. - F. Information on a certified "positive" test result will be shared on a "need to know" basis with the student's principal, coach or sponsor.
 The results of "negative" tests will be kept confidential to protect the identity of all students being tested. - G. MRO reports will be returned to the principal/principal's designee.
 Names of students tested will not be kept in open files or on any computer.
 MRO reports will be locked and secured in a location that is only accessible to the principal/principal's designee and separate from the student's regular file.

 Financial Responsibility

-- A. Under this policy, School City of Hobart will pay for all initial random drug tests and all initial "follow up" drug tests. - B. A request on appeal for another test of a "positive" urine specimen is the financial responsibility of the student or his/her parent/guardian.
+A. Under this policy, School City of Hobart will pay for all initial random drug tests and all initial "follow up" drug tests.

 STUDENTS 5530.01/page 11 of 11